inBetweenDreams08/week_5-_-assignment/readme.md

 - add a function to your script named ```addToCollection( title, artist, year)``` that, when called, creates a new record object and pushes it into the "collection" array
 - this function should return the newly created record object

+CSS
+---
+Time to make our index.html page look cool!

+- place the `<h1>` and `<p>` in a header
+- add an `<h2>` into the header that says `YOUR NAME's Record Shop`
+- create a `stylesheet.css` file and source it into your index.html file.
+- look up the CSS `background-image` attribute to learn how to use the provided `record.png` as the background image on your page.
+- look up CSS `background-repeat` to learn how to make that image repeat itself in the body of the page.
+- Add a background color to the header to make it stand out

 Stretch Goals
 ===